 What we saw: Lions, giraffe, zebra, steenbok, impala, baboons, vervet monkeys, elephants, kudu, waterbuck, blue wildebeest, honey badger, hyena and lots of Swainson spurfowl by the roads.

-- The S100 has a mixture of riverine landscape and open savannah and is apparently known for great sightings (However, we saw plenty of grazers here but, even though we drove it about 5 times, we never saw any predators)
+- The S100: This Kruger self-drive route has a mixture of riverine landscape and open savannah and is apparently known for great sightings.
+However, we saw plenty of grazers here but, even though we drove it about 5 times, we never saw any predators.

-The game viewing in the north of Kruger is not as prolific as in the south and therefore less busy.
+The game viewing in the north of Kruger is not as prolific as in the south and therefore there are fewer visitors in this area.
 This means that any viewings you have are likely to be far less crowded.
-The area attracts a wide variety of birds and is known as one of the premier birding areas of the world.
+The area attracts a wide variety of birds and is known as one of the premier birding areas in the world.

 Known for: Elephants (including big tuskers), a plethora of birds

-What we saw: Elephants, leopard, baboon, vervet monkeys, impala, waterbuck, kudu, hippos, Grysbok, nyala, zebra and giraffe.
+What we saw: Elephants, leopards, baboons, vervet monkeys, impala, waterbuck, kudu, hippos, Grysbok, nyala, zebra and giraffe.